popskraft/nutcracker/content/industrial-absorbent-pads.md

   - title: "Superior Spill Control"
     text: >
       Our pads efficiently absorb a wide range of fluids-oils, solvents, coolants, and more-preventing leaks from spreading and ensuring your service area remains safe and operational.
-  - title: "A Workplace Safety & Compliance"
+  - title: "Workplace Safety & Compliance"
     text: >
       By quickly containing spills, these pads reduce slip hazards and help you meet OSHA and industry safety standards, protecting both your team and your customers.
   - title: "Versatility Across Multiple Liquid Types"